Last Updated on4 min read

-- Geographic segmentation: McDonald’s is an example of geographic segmentation.
+McDonald is an example of geographic segmentation.
 It customizes its menu that varies from country to country.
 McDonald’s has introduced burgers with no beef or no pork in it for India.
-And likewise in Mexico, more chili sauce is used.
+And likewise in Mexico, more chilli sauce is used.

-- Psychographic segmentation: It concentrates on the variable of the lifestyle of the consumer.
 Rolls Royce is an example of psychographic segmentation, it targets the consumer having the potential of buying luxury cars and having a rich lifestyle.
+It concentrates on the variable of the lifestyle of the consumer.

 Read More: Wikipedia